peterfairfield/anaxis/p/lady_horne.md

 If asked about the drawing: "That is silly of me, to have mentioned a drawing, without being able to immediately produce it.
 How about if you provide for a shark-filled evening that doesn't get anyone killed, I'll be sure to get you a copy of that drawing?"

+## Masques

+She likes masked balls, strange banquets, beauty and the grotesque.

+## The Black Hammer

+A Digir shaped from the teeth of some huge lizard.